Claiming business travel when you’re self-employed helps you to reduce your tax bill.

 - You can claim for an alcoholic drink with you meal (just keep it reasonable like a glass of wine or a beer);

 Read More: Claiming for Food When You’re Self-Employed

 Overseas Business Travel

-The barriers to working with different countries have never been so low.
-The costs of doing so can be an allowable expense but there are some HMRC rules you should keep in mind.
+The costs overseas business travel can be an allowable expense but there are some HMRC rules you should keep in mind.

 Don’t Mix Business with Pleasure

 HMRC forbids a dual purpose trip.
 A dual-purpose trip is one which has a personal element to it, for example where you sight-see or take your family along.

 Any personal element to overseas business travel will render your whole trip disallowable.